Renewable energy accounts for almost 30% of UK power

 Lawrence Slade, Chief Executive at trade body Energy UK, said that the DUKES report shows how quickly the UK’s energy sector is moving to renewable energy sources to eventually provide the majority of the nation’s electricity generation thanks to the Government’s encouragement of innovation and investment in renewables.

-As the need and conversion to sustainable energy sources continue to grow in the UK, there are still opportunities available for investors wishing to take advantage of investment opportunities focused on the renewables landscape.
-More information on our renewables offering can be found here: Guinness Sustainable Infrastructure Service.
+As the need and conversion to sustainable energy sources continue to grow in the UK, there are still opportunities available for investors wishing to take advantage of the renewable investing landscape.
+More information on our renewables offering, renewable investing and business relief can be found here: Guinness Sustainable Infrastructure Service.